MicrosoftDocs/microsoft-salescopilot-docs/articles/deploy-sales-app-d365.md

 ## Step 5: Confirm users have the right security roles

-If you're using the following out-of-the-box Dynamics 365 Sales security roles, you don't need to do anything. the Sales app privileges are added automatically for:
+If you're using the following out-of-the-box Dynamics 365 Sales security roles, you don't need to do anything.
+The Sales app privileges are added automatically for:

 -   Primary sales roles: Salesperson or Sales Manager